rbkeyes/craft-but-not-least/README.md

 ​
 ## Directions for Future Development
 ​
-- Complete routes and handlebars templates needed to dynamically generate category and product cards.
-    - Category cards and sample product cards are currently hardcoded.
-    - Link to email seller on product card.
-    - Some routes exist, but need to link with template code when complete and test.
-- User profile page complete with user photo upload .
-- Upload and store image files for products to be displayed on product tags.
+- Upload and store image files for products to be displayed on product tags:
     - Currently the file uploads are not being stored in database.
 Need to update route and public .js to accomplish this.
     - Create relationship between Image and Product so that Image can be displayed with the product it belongs to.
     - During dev files are storing to disk storage.
 We are looking into cloud storage options for deployed application but didn't have time to figure it out.